 - Reexamine how you evaluate and value yourself.

 - List your positive qualities (you do you have them).

-- Know who you are instead of constantly recreating yourself to fit into different situations, or to be accepted by certain people.
+- Know who you are instead of recreating yourself to be accepted by certain people.

-- Be aware that we’re all different (that’s a good thing).
+- Remember that we’re all different (that’s a good thing).

 - Celebrate your achievements (yep, you have them too).

 - Find your own way to walk through life.